scontain/scone_mesh_tutorial/README.md

 > application.

 > **NOTE:** *Integrity protected* means that the protected resource
-> cannot be modified by entities not authorized by the security policy of the
+> can only be modified by entities authorized by the security policy of the
 > application.
-All other changes are automatically be detected.
+All other changes are automatically be detected and cause the
+> program to terminate.

-> **NOTE:** *Consistency protected* means that we always use the latest version of a protected
+> **NOTE:** *Consistency protected* means that changing the version of the protected
+> resource will be detected and cause the program to terminate, unless the
-> resource.
-For example, one cannot start an old version of a program that was replaced by the application owner.
+> software update was authorized by the application owner.

 This means that in this tutorial, we choose to let the program and the user ID to be readable but not changeable, and the password to be neither.
 These properties hold even for people with **root access** and/or **physical access** to the hardware.